Welcome to Bermuda!

 John Dowling IPC Holdings.

-Curt Engelhorn From Germany, one of Bermuda's wealthiest residents, worth about $6.6 billion in February 2011.
+Curt Engelhorn From Germany, one of Bermuda's wealthiest residents, worth about $6.9 billion in February 2017.
 A Swiss resident, he owns Five Star Island and owned a major share holding in Bermuda-registered German pharmaceutical multinational Corange Ltd which owned Boeringher Mannheim.
 He netted $5 million when he sold Corange to Swiss pharmaceutical giant Roche in 1997 for US$11 billion.
 He has given large amounts of money to the Bermuda College and the Bermuda Biological Station.

 Nick Faldo English golfer and TV commentator.
-Runs his own company Bermuda registered Nick Faldo Enterprises at faldo.com with multinational clientele, through which he was selected to redesign Bermuda's St. George's Golf course and has a home in Bermuda.
+Runs his own Bermuda registered Nick Faldo Enterprises at faldo.com with multinational clientele, through which he was selected to redesign Bermuda's St. George's Golf course and has a home in Bermuda.

 Stephen Fallon IPC Holdings.

-Chuck Feeney Founder of the Bermuda-based General Atlantic Group and Atlantic Philanthropies charitable institute, reported to be one of the wealthiest people in the world.
+Charles (Chuck) Feeney Founder of the Bermuda-based General Atlantic Group and Atlantic Philanthropies charitable institute, reported to be one of the wealthiest people in the world.
 A New Jersey native.
 In order to set up a foundation in Bermuda, Mr. Feeney needed to be a resident on the island for a year.
 So in 1978, with the help of local banker Cummings Zuill he bought a large villa and that summer moved his entire family here.
 Bermuda was chosen because the island imposed no direct taxes on personal or corporate income, did not levy taxes on charities or foundations and did not require public disclosure of foundations.
 At that stage Mr. Feeney's company, General Atlantic Group Ltd., was already registered in Bermuda with a little office on Washington Mall in Hamilton.
 He made his millions in shipping and later co-founded the first chain of duty-free ships in the Asia-Pacific market in the 1960s.

 Dominic Frederico ACE.